snonux/foo.zone/gemfeed/2023-01-23-why-grapheneos-rox.md

 But here, Google Play would not be sandboxed; you could not configure individual network permissions and storage scopes like in GrapheneOS.
 Pure Linux-compatible phones usually come with a crappy camera, and the battery life is generally pretty bad (only a few hours).
 Also, no big tech company pushes the development of Linux phones.
 Everything relies on hobbyists, whereas multiple big tech companies put a lot of effort into the Android project, and a lot of code also goes into the Android Open-Source project.

 Currently, pure Linux phones are only a nice toy to tinker with but are still not ready (will they ever?) to be the daily driver.
 SailfishOS may be an exception; I played around with it in the past.
-It is pretty usable, but it's not an option for me as it is partly a proprietary operating system.
+It is pretty usable, but it's not an option for me as it is partial a proprietary operating system.

 [SailfishOS](https://sailfishos.org)